 Action Kibogora was formed to support the redevelopment of the Maternity and Neonatology wards at Kibogora Hospital.
-All funds donated to Action Kibogora will go towards this project with no deductions for administration or management.
-The charity is run by volunteers who have a passion to see this unacceptable situation at Kibogora rectified.
+All funds donated to Action Kibogora go towards this project with no deductions for administration or management.
+The charity is run by volunteers who have a passion to see an unacceptable situation at Kibogora rectified.

 SAVE THE LIVES OF MOTHERS & BABIES TODAY & GIVE A DONATION